grokify/ringcentral-docs-quickstart/docs/call_queue.md

 }
 ```

-## Read Extension Presence
+## Read User Queue Agent Presence

 A user extension's actual presence status is determined by aggregating a number of different presence statuses including `dndStatus`, `telephonyStatus` and `userStatus`.
 These and the aggregate presence, `presenceStatus` are availabe in the presence endpoint.

-The extension's call queue `dndStatus` is described in more detail below.
+A user extension's queue agent status is set by the extension presence `dndStatus` property.
+This can be set to one of four values:

+1. `TakeAllCalls`
+1. `DoNotAcceptAnyCalls`
+1. `DoNotAcceptDepartmentCalls`
+1. `TakeDepartmentCallsOnly`

 | Method | Endpoint | Description |
 |--------|----------|-------------|